EllyLoel/ellyloel.com/src/input/content/garden/web-directions-code24-front-end-developments-identity-crisis.md

 ![](../../../assets/img/wdc24-slides/16.jpg)

-> “HTML, CSS, JavaScript, Python, C#, and SQL may all be code, but they’re really quite different kinds of code and are suited to different kinds of people.”
+> HTML, CSS, JavaScript, Python, C#, and SQL may all be code, but they’re really quite different kinds of code and are suited to different kinds of people.

 — _Heydon Pickering_ in [Reluctant Gatekeeping: The Problem With Full Stack](https://medium.com/@Heydon/reluctant-gatekeeping-the-problem-with-full-stack-e9ad836570f6)